DoroninYta/my_new_onegin/README.md

-This programm was created for really fast sorting of text, using array pointers
+This programm was created for really fast sortingtext, using array pointers